rciam/rciam-deploy/README.md

 Assuming root access to the target machines, simple run the following command to execute the master playbook using the inventory file at the default location (see `ansible.cfg`):

     ansible-playbook -v site.yml

+# License

+Licensed under the Apache 2.0 license, for details see `LICENSE`.